kanbanyte/sepb/assessments/test_plan.md

 The following items will be require to ensure that the system is testable:
 * A computer capable of communicating with the depth camera, and running the machine learning algorithm to detect where parts are located.
 * Software that is able to communicate with the robot arm and move it.
-* AA batteries
+* AA batteries.
-* Chips for assembly
+* Chips for assembly.
-* Front shells for assembly
+* Front shells for assembly.
 * A participant to act as the worker assembling the parts provided by the system.

 ## Environment Requirements